neechbear/blip/CMDARG.md

     cmdarg 'a?' 'optional-arg' 'Some optional arg with a default' 'default_value' cmdarg 'a:' 'required-validated-arg' 'Some required argument with a validator' '' validator_function

+### FLAGS

-*FLAGS* : The first argument to cmdarg must be an argument specification.
+The first argument to cmdarg must be an argument specification.
 Argument specifications take the form 'NOT', where:

-- N : The single letter Name of the argument
+  - *N* : The single letter Name of the argument.
-- O : Whether the option is optional or not.
-Use ':' here for a required argument, '?' for an optional argument.
+  - *O* : Whether the option is optional or not.
+Use `:` here for a required argument, `?` for an optional argument.
 If you provide a default value for a required argument (:), then it becomes optional.
-- T : The type.
-Leave empty for a string argument, use '[]' for an array argument, use '{}' for a hash argument.
+  - *T* : The type.
+Leave empty for a string argument, use `[]` for an array argument, use `{}` for a hash argument.

-If O and T are both unset, and only the single letter N is provided, then the argument is a boolean argument which will default to false.
+If *O* and *T* are both unset, and only the single letter *N* is provided, then the argument is a boolean argument which will default to false.

+### LONGOPT

-*LONGOPT* is a long option name (such as long-option-name) that can be used to set your argument via --LONGOPT instead of via -N (from your FLAGS).
+The long command line option name (such as long-option-name) that can be used to set your argument via `--LONGOPT` instead of via `-N` (from your FLAGS).

+### DESCRIPTION

-*DESCRIPTION* is a string that describes what this argument is for.
+The string that describes what this argument is for.

+### DEFAULT

-*DEFAULT* is any default value that you want to be set for this option if the user does not specify one
+Any default value that you want to be set for this option if the user does not specify one.

+### VALIDATOR

-*VALIDATOR* The name of a bash function which will validate this argument (see VALIDATORS below).
+The name of a bash function which will validate this argument (see VALIDATORS section below).

 ## List (Array) & Dict (Associative Array) Options